dotnet/docs-maui/docs/mac-catalyst/deployment/publish-app-store.md

 ## Create a distribution profile

 A distribution provisioning profile enables your .NET MAUI Mac Catalyst app to be digitally signed for release, so that it can be installed on another Mac.
-A distribution provisioning profile contains an App ID and a distribution certificate.
+A provisioning profile for Mac App Store distribution contains an App ID and a distribution certificate.

 [!INCLUDE [Create an App ID](../includes/create-app-id.md)]